 Make sure you have a sequencing program to record your vocals or else nothing will happen.
 Your CPU will register that a device is connected but nothing else!
 Audacity works great for starting out!

 - 48v Phantom power via preamp or audio interface.
 Preamp vs. Interface.

 - Recording/Sequencing program.

 A great mic in just about every instance, and sounds incredible especially for the price!
-I couldn’t believe that type of sound came from a sub $100 mic after watching the video.
-May be a little bright at the top end, and some reviewers said theirs broke down after extended use (1-2 years).
-Overall it’s quite a steal at it’s price point.
+I couldn’t believe that type of sound came from this cheap mic after watching the video.
+Maybe a little bright at the top end and some reviewers said theirs broke down after extended use (1-2 years).
+Overall it’s quite a steal at its price point.

 Similarities & Differences

 - Both are cardioid condenser mics and require 48v Phantom power to operate.